jadenmaciel/ai-validation-mcp-server/README.md

 ### **Your Original Prompt:**
 ```
-How do I write better Python code?
+Use the auto_optimize tool with prompt: "How do I write better Python code?"
 ```

 ### **What You'll See (Automatically Enhanced):**